openrelik/openrelik-worker-containers/README.md

 - Export Container Files:
   - Specific Files/Directories: Exports designated files or folders from a container for use by other OpenRelik workers.

-- Filesystem Archive Functionality:
+- Container Export Functionality:
-  - Exports the complete container filesystem as a `.zip` archive for OpenRelik processing.
+  - Exports complete container filesystems as `.tar.gz` archives or `.img` disk images for OpenRelik processing.
+  - Filters container exports based on labels (e.g., `io.kubernetes.pod.namespace=myapp`).
+  - Excludes containers within the `kube-system` namespace.
-  - Processes only the first disk if multiple are provided as input due to unique container IDs.
+  - Processes multiple input disks.
+  - Automatically detects containers across all available namespaces.
-  - The export timestamp is recorded as the filesystem birth timestamp within the archive.
+  - Records the export time as the filesystem birth timestamp in the archive.
+  - Without specific configuration, defaults to exporting all containers as disk images.

 ## Prerequisites